mzwallace/dw-cli/README.md

 Options:
-  --help            Show help                                     [boolean] --version         Show version number                           [boolean] --poll-interval   Polling interval for log (Seconds)         [default: 1] --number-lines    Number of lines to print on each tail     [default: 10] --level-filter    Error level to filter by                [default: null] --message-length  Length to truncate a log message        [default: null] --message-filter  Filter a log message by text            [default: null]
+  --help            Show help                                     [boolean] --version         Show version number                           [boolean] --poll-interval   Polling interval for log (Seconds)         [default: 2] --number-lines    Number of lines to print on each tail   [default: null] --level-filter    Error level to filter by                  [default: []] --message-length  Length to truncate a log message        [default: null] --message-filter  Filter a log message by text            [default: null]